bookerT303/tap-monolith/README.md

-# tap-monolith
+# TAP Monolith Instructions

-TAP for a single monolith application
+TAP for a single application

 If you did not start from the command line.... close Intellij Idea and change to the project directory and use the command launcher `Idea .`